Communication Patterns Series - The Swift Delegation

 Summary

-That's all my people, I hope you liked as I enjoyed write this article.
+That’s all my people, I hope you liked reading this article as much as I enjoyed writing it.
 If you want to support this blog you can Buy Me a Coffee or just leave a comment saying hello.
-You can also sponsor posts and I'm open to writing freelancing
+You can also sponsor posts and I’m open to freelance writing!
+You can reach me on LinkedIn or Twitter and send me an e-mail through the contact page.